 3. Any cancellations made within 120 days prior to the departure date is 100% loss of full payment.

 4. If Quark Expeditions cancels for any reason you are entitled to a full cash refund for the 100% of the monies paid by Quark.

 All inclusions and exclusions are detailed in the section above but this trip is all inclusive while onboard.
 That means all meals, drinks, including wine or beer during dinner, lectures and scheduled activities (zodiac excursions, polar plunge and shore landings) are included in the price.
 Optional activities are detailed above and carry an extra cost.

 We strongly recommend that you book extra activities as soon as possible because spaces are very limited and only a few passengers are able to join.
 Prices for activities are (where available) camping – $420 USD, kayaking program – $1,410 USD, paddling – $420 USD, stand up paddling – $420 USD.
 Prices subject to change and avaiability.

 This trip offers options for single cabins, or for triple or twin cabins, which are sold on a sharing basis with 2-3 guests per room in twin bedding; we will pair you with another solo female traveler on the trip if you choose one of these cabins.

 Male companions and children are allowed on this trip, since we are not chartering the boat exclusively.
 If you wish to travel with a friend, partner, family member, child, etc. they are absolutely welcome, and you can book using the same channels above, and they will receive the same benefits.
 Children above the age of 8 are welcome.

-While the Expedition Leader for this departure has not yet been confirmed, half of the expedition team leaders at Quark are female so it is very possible that one would be on this trip.
+While Expedition Leaders for each departure are not confirmed in advance, half of the expedition team leaders at Quark are female so it is very possible that one would be on your trip.
 You can meet the team here.